nesi/hpc-intro-dl/docs/monitor.md

 # Monitoring

-In this section, we will explore multiple ways to monitor hte activity of a job while it is running.
+In this section, we will explore multiple ways to monitor the activity of a job while it is running.

 ## Live log file monitoring